 Individual app activities tend to be very short (because we e.g. constantly switch between websites).

 Therefore, Timing automatically groups them on the Review screen according to several criteria.

 App Activities can be assigned to a project.

-Tasks are added manually, but Timing has several ways to assist you in creating them.
+Time entries are added manually, but Timing has several ways to assist you in creating them.

 These tend to be from a few minutes to several hours in duration.

 If you are familiar with billing your time, time entries often show up on a timesheet.